browserengineering/book/book/accessibility.md

 built without much attention to accessibility, but needs to be retrofitted.]
-Likewise, there is a `textbox` role that makes an element behave like an `<input>` element.^[Text boxes are even harder for the developer to implement, since it needs to include feratures such as editing partially written text and supporting more than one language.]
+Likewise, there is a `textbox` role that makes an element behave like an `<input>` element.^[Text boxes are even harder for the developer to implement, since support is needed for features such as editing partially written text and supporting more than one language.]
 There are in total a large number of [defined roles][aria-roles-list].